 - Narrowing (stenosis).
 When the inflammation at a particular place is very intense (acute phase) or due to the development of scar tissue, a narrowing may arise in the intestine.
 Sometimes, this even leads to closure of the intestine.

 In addition to these symptoms, other symptoms can occur too, such as fistulas, joint pain and eye and skin disorders.

 Making the diagnosis often takes some time, because it isn’t always clear what exactly is going on.
 Currently there is no simple test to determine Crohn’s disease.
 Apart from physical examination, further investigation is also required to make the diagnosis:

 - With blood test can be examined whether there is anemia and inflammation.
-The doctor can also determine with a blood test how the physical fitness and nutritional status are.
+The doctor can also determine with a blood test the physical fitness and nutritional status.

 - The stool is examined in order to exclude bacterial infections.